ImohAmos/Acquisition-Report-for-Fintech-Company-With-Google-Data-Studio/README.md

 ![](data_visualization.png)

 This the the link to the dashboard on Google data studio

+(When the dashboard loads,please edit the date to January 2021 till date)

 [https://lookerstudio.google.com/reporting/921e1efc-dbc9-47a0-a90a-c57ea2cb88bb/page/1M]